perassijulian/password-manager/README.md

 - Important reminder: OAuth is an authorization framework, not an authentication method.
 Understand the distinction before implementing auth flows.

 These points serve as a strong reminder that secure-by-design principles are essential when building authentication and authorization logic in APIs.

+# 🔐 Encryption Algorithm Choice

+Based on the OWASP Cryptographic Storage Cheat Sheet, we have chosen AES (Advanced Encryption Standard) as the encryption algorithm for securely storing sensitive user data in our application.

+Whenever possible, we will use AES in an authenticated encryption mode, such as AES-GCM or AES-CCM

+If authenticated modes are not available due to platform or library limitations, we will fall back to AES-CTR or AES-CBC.

+On the decision of the encryption algorithm we found an interesting improvement I detail in [why-reading-docs-is-important](./why-reading-docs-is-important.md)